United States–Venezuela relations: 2019 Venezuelan presidential crisis

+The last U.S. diplomats in Caracas left Venezuela on 14 March.
+From the end of 2018 until March, the US revoked 340 visas from Venezuelans diplomats and others connected with Maduro.
+The United States established a "Venezuela Affairs Unit" section at the U.S. Embassy in Bogotá, Colombia to serve as an interim diplomatic office to Venezuela.

+When the UN General Assembly voted to add Venezuela to the UN Human Rights Council in October 2019, US Ambassador to the United Nations Kelly Craft wrote: "I am personally aggrieved that 105 countries voted in favor of this affront to human life and dignity.
+It provides ironclad proof that the Human Rights Council is broken, and reinforces why the United States withdrew."
+Venezuela had been accused of withholding from the Venezuelan people humanitarian aid delivered from other nations, and of manipulating its voters in exchange for food and medical care.

-In the spring of 2020 the United States stepped up pressure on Maduro.
-On 26 March the United States accused President Nicolás Maduro of narcoterrorism and offered a $15 million reward for information leading to his arrest.
+In 2020, the United States stepped up pressure on Maduro.
+On 26 March the United States accused Maduro of narcoterrorism and offered a $15 million reward for information leading to his arrest.
 In response, Maduro called US President Donald Trump a "racist cowboy".
 A few days later, Venezuelan Attorney General Tarek William Saab summoned opposition leader Juan Guaidó for questioning for an alleged "attempted coup d'etat" and "attempted assassination".
 On 31 March, United States Secretary of State Mike Pompeo said that sanctions did not apply to humanitarian aid during the health emergency and that the United States would lift its sanctions if Maduro agreed to organize elections that did not include Maduro in a period of six to twelve months and reiterated U.S. support for Guaidó.
-Then on 1 April President Trump announced that he was sending anti-drug Navy ships and AWACS planes to the region near Venezuela in one of the largest military build-ups in the region since the 1989 invasion of Panama to remove General Manuel Noriega from power.
+Then on 1 April President Trump announced that he was sending anti-drug Navy ships and AWACS planes to the region near Venezuela in one of the largest military build-ups in the region since the 1989 invasion of Panama.
+In May 2020, two Americans, both former U.S. special forces soldiers were among the mercenaries captured during an unsuccessful invasion in Macuto, Venezuela.

-In March 2022, the U.S. and Venezuela had a gradual rapprochement as they began easing sanctions on Venezuelan oil as it was impacted due to Russia's illegal invasion of Ukraine that began a month prior.
-Later, in December 2022, the interim government which was recognized by the United States was dissolved.
-Despite the dissolution, the U.S. Government continued to recognize the 2015 National Assembly.
-Days after the government has dissolved, the Venezuelan embassy which was run by the interim government suspended its operations.
+Halliburton was forced by US sanctions to cease operations in Venezuela in December 2020.

+Deportation protections

+On the last full day of his presidency, 19 January 2021, Donald Trump protected 145,000 Venezuelan citizens living in the U.S. from deportation for 18 months.
+President Joe Biden extended temporary protected status (TPS) to Venezuelan immigrants in March 2021.